ESMValGroup/ESMValTool/doc/sphinx/source/documentation.rst

 .. centered::
     *reformat_scripts/obs/reformat_obs_AURA-MLS-OMI.ncl*.

-An overview on the available reformatting scripts for Tier 2 and 3 data is given in TODO:ref Table S9.
+An overview on the available reformatting scripts for Tier 2 and 3 data is given in :numref:`tab_obs_data`.
 The reformatted observational data (Tier 2 and Tier 3) must be named according to the OBS class defintion, which considers the following naming convention:

 .. centered::